ellipticview/milestone-trend-chart/docs/index.md

 How does it work?
 ============
-When you click the button in the spreadsheet, a spreadsheet macro assembles the milestone information and invokes a web page from the server.
+When you click the button in the spreadsheet, a spreadsheet macro assembles the milestone information and creates a URL which is sent to the clipboard.
+All you have to do, is paste this URL in your browser.
 Your browser receives the web page and the milestone data.
 The browser then draws the chart using your milestone data.
 Your data is not used or stored on the server.

 Frequently Asked Questions
 ==========================